aldipermanaetikaputra/topsis2/README.md

 [TOPSIS](https://en.wikipedia.org/wiki/TOPSIS), known as Technique for Order of Preference by Similarity to Ideal Solution, is a multi-criteria decision analysis method.
 It compares a set of alternatives based on a pre-specified criterion.

-Why topsis2? because [topsis](https://www.npmjs.com/package/topsis) already taken with no more updates, no TypeScript included, no and has unnecessary dependency.
-Therefore, topsis2 is expected to be a successor with easier, better use.
+Why topsis2? because [topsis](https://www.npmjs.com/package/topsis) already taken and is no longer actively maintained, lacks TypeScript support, and has some unnecessary dependencies.
+Therefore, the aim of topsis2 is to provide an easier and better alternative, and to serve as a successor to the outdated topsis library.

 ## Install